JLambertazzo/ListExtender/README.md

 LINK GOES HERE

 ## Getting Started
-1. Import the ListExtender library and any code that uses it into your html file.
+1. Download and import the ListExtender library along with any code that uses it into your html file.
+Make sure you import the library before any code that uses it.
 ```html
 <script defer type="text/javascript" src="js/ListExtender.js"></script>
 <script defer type="text/javascript" src="js/myScript.js"></script>